 DeHavilland DH87B Hornet Moth G-AHBL

 |All appearances are subject to technical, weather and other constraints|

-There will be a change in the orientation to make it easier to demark the parking and show areas, and to cope with some of the new regulations.
-The show will be based around the east-west runway and there will be a hard fence segregating the showground from the car parks.
+There was a change in the orientation to make it easier to demark the parking and show areas and to cope with some of the new regulations.
+The show was based around the east-west runway and there was a hard fence segregating the showground from the car parks.

-A Mastiff Protected Mobility Vehicle is amongst the heavy duty kit due to be brought along by 3 and 4 Regiments Royal Logistic Corps, who have been based at Abingdon's Dalton Barracks for 25 years.
-All being well, you will also be able to see some of their DROPS (Demountable Rack Offload and Pickup System) and EPLS (Enhanced Palletised Load System) vehicles.
-Weaponry and other equipment will be displayed by Reserve Infantry of 7 rifles based at Edward Brooks Barracks, Abingdon.
+A Mastiff Protected Mobility Vehicle was amongst the heavy duty kit brought along by 3 and 4 Regiments Royal Logistic Corps, who have been based at Abingdon's Dalton Barracks for 25 years.
+It was also possible to see some of their DROPS (Demountable Rack Offload and Pickup System) and EPLS (Enhanced Palletised Load System) vehicles.
+Weaponry and other equipment were displayed by Reserve Infantry of 7 rifles based at Edward Brooks Barracks, Abingdon.

-The huge Kenworth 12.6 litre Detroit diesel engine lorry will be one of the imposing vehicles at the show.
-There will be a Spitfire Virtual Reality simulator from 322 Squadron Royal Netherlands Air Force.
-Expect plenty of the County show elements including Cotswold Pheasant & Poultry club and other livestock, local crafts, vintage and classic vehicles, motorbikes and helicopter pleasure flights.
+The huge Kenworth 12.6 litre Detroit diesel engine lorry was one of the imposing vehicles at the show.
+There was also a Spitfire Virtual Reality simulator from 322 Squadron Royal Netherlands Air Force and plenty of the County show elements including Cotswold Pheasant & Poultry club and other livestock, local crafts, vintage and classic vehicles, motorbikes and helicopter pleasure flights.

-X Factor contestant Ellie Mae, the band 'Radio Days', The Mangledwurzels & the Abingdon Rock Choir will all be part of the musical entertainment; the Abingdon Morris Dancers will bring their unique performance and the Daleks and other characters from Doctor Who will be roaming the grounds.
+X Factor contestant Ellie Mae, the band 'Radio Days', The Mangledwurzels & the Abingdon Rock Choir were part of the musical entertainment; the Abingdon Morris Dancers brought their unique performance and the Daleks and other characters from Doctor Who roamed the grounds.